Ferratauris/hugo/content/en/linux/lpic-1/11-vim.md

 vim is a super powerful text editor.
 It is a significantly difficult text editor for noobies to use.
 The learning curve is much steeper than nano.
-Most Linux veterans use vim as it supports alot of powerful features like macros. vim is also designed to only utilize a keyboard even if the entire right side of the keyboard is missing, like if the arrow keys are not there. vim allows for programming, code review, syntax highlighting, debugging and testing.
+Most Linux veterans use vim as it supports a lot of powerful features like macros. vim is also designed to only utilize a keyboard even if the entire right side of the keyboard is missing, like if the arrow keys are not there. vim allows for programming, code review, syntax highlighting, debugging and testing.